-DreamCloud and Loom & Leaf are both companies that sell mattresses online.
+DreamCloud Premier and Loom & Leaf are both companies that sell mattresses online.
 While the mattresses from these companies have some similarities, they’ll appeal to different sleepers.
 We’ll break down how they compare in this post with the construction details and the main takeaways.

 - Loom & Leaf is all-foam, while DreamCloud Premier incorporates coils in the support layer.

 - Loom & Leaf is less expensive ($649 to $1,499 for Loom & Leaf; about $1,000 to $1,700 for DreamCloud).